stefanspringer1/SwiftXML/README.md

 (The result will be more specific if the subject is known to be more specific.)

-Any node possesses the property `backLink` that can be used as a relation between a clone and the original node.
+Any content and the document itself possesses the property `backLink` that can be used as a relation between a clone and the original node.
 If you create a clone by using the `clone()` method, the `backLink` value of a node in the clone points to the original node.
 So when working with a clone, you can easily look at the original nodes.

 Note that the `backLink` reference references the original node weakly, i.e. if you do not save a reference to the original node or tree then the original node disapears and the `backLink` property will be `nil`.